Fil/d3-geo-voronoi/README.md

 <a name="geo_voronoi_hull" href="#geo_voronoi_hull">#</a> <i>voronoi</i>.<b>hull</b>(<i>data</i>)

-Returns the spherical convex hull of the *data* array.
-Returns null if the set of points span more than 180 degrees on the sphere.
+Returns the spherical convex hull of the *data* array, as a GeoJSON polygon.
+Returns null if the dataset spans more than a hemisphere.
 Equivalent to:

 ```js
 voronoi(data).hull();